 6. Health Food Stores

 For such a small island, there are an incredible amount of health food stores.
 I visited three on my first day there.
 It was so great to be able to restock my spirulina and the other supplements that I travel with to stay healthy.
 Many cafe’s also served beet-orange juice and healthy foods.

 7. Old Town (Dalt Villa)

-Old Town in Ibiza is one area that you don’t want to miss.
+Old Town is one area that you don’t want to miss.
 This UNESCO World Heritage Site is a hidden treasure for photos.
 The pedestrian-only cobblestone streets lead you down narrow alleys that make you feel like you have gone back in time.
-At night, tables from restaurants and bars spill out into the streets and can make for a fun atmosphere in Ibiza.
+At night, tables from restaurants and bars spill out into the streets and can make for a fun atmosphere.

 A lot of island paradises have very little to offer in terms of nightlife, but Ibiza has some of the best nightlife in the world.
 If the big clubs aren’t your style,check out some of the quaint bars and discos in Old Town.